kazuhitoyokoi/node-red-contrib-flightradar24/README.md

 Node-RED node to retrieve plane locations from flightradar24 service.

+Ph Koenig addendum:
+set a square distance around lat/long to get a specific number of plane

 Install
 -------
 Run the following command in your Node-RED user directory - typically `~/.node-red`